prairie-guy/bufferize/README.md

 bufferize -h
 usage: bufferize [-h] [--buffer_name BUFFER_NAME] [--solvent_name SOLVENT_NAME] reagents_file final_volume

 Formulates a buffer based upon the reagents listed in a a csv file `reagents_file`, with three entries per row: `name`, `init_conc` and `final_conc`.
 The two concentrations need to include units of
 concentrations: uM, mM, M, x or %.
 The `final_volume` is also required.
 It should include a unit of volume: uL, ml or l.
 Optionally, `buffer_name`, `solvent_name` can be provided.
 The output is a csv file named by appending the final_vol to the orginal reagents_file.

 positional arguments:
   reagents_file         The reagents_file to the csv file final_volume          The total desired amount of buffer.
-It needs to be a string and must include units. yy
+It needs to be a string and must include units.

 options:
   -h, --help            show this help message and exit --buffer_name BUFFER_NAME